 - social anxiety disorder

 - obsessive-compulsive disorder

-The review notes that current medications for these disorders can lead to additional symptoms and side effects, and that people may stop taking the drugs because of these unwanted effects.
+The authors noted that current treatments for these disorders can lead to additional symptoms and side effects, which can cause some people to stop taking them.

 Type 1 diabetes